 If you need information about how to turn off your antivirus software, check your antivirus manufacturer’s website.
 Uninstalling your antivirus software may also help.
 Don’t forget to reinstall it after Office is finished installing!

-3 – Temporarily turn off firewall
+5. Temporarily turn off firewall

 Use a wired connection to the Internet, if possible.
 If this doesn’t work, try connecting at a different location, such as a friend’s house or a wireless hotspot.

-5 – Install from home
+7. Install Office from home

 Your IT department might be able to help you handle these limitations.
 If not, you could also take your computer home to install Office.
 After it’s installed, you’ll be able to use it at work or school as if you had installed it there.

-Also, you can try to remove and reinstall Office, of course, and try and run the Fix It tool, as well, as it has proven to be helpful in these situations.
+Also, you can remove and reinstall Office, of course, and try and run the Fix It tool, as well, as it has proven to be helpful in these situations.